FailAcademy/learning/adp-vancouver/_slides/week-05/02-collections-accounts.md

 Now refactor the `toggleComplete()`, `removeToDo()`, and `removeCompleted()` methods to contain the `update()` and `remove()` methods, however appropriate.

-The `removeCompleted()` method will be the trickiest...how will you check to see which to-dos are marked as complete now, and then remove those to-dos from the database based on their `_id`?
+The `removeCompleted()` method will be the trickiest... how will you check to see which to-dos are marked as complete now, and then remove those to-dos from the database based on their `_id`?

 ---